raspberrypilearning/lego-robot-car/en/step_1.md

 </p>

 You will:
-+ Learn to control LEGO motors using the Raspberry Pi Build HAT
++ Control LEGO motors using the Raspberry Pi Build HAT
-+ Learn to use Bluetooth to send signals to the Raspberry Pi
++ Use Bluetooth to send signals to the Raspberry Pi
 + Learn how to control LEDs using gpiozero on the Raspberry Pi

 --- no-print ---